smart-edge-open/specs/doc/enhanced-platform-awareness/openness-rmd.md

 }
 ```

-For information about how to actually assign an RMD workload to a core (how to allocate the cache-ways to that core), please refer to:
+For information about how to assign an RMD workload to a core (how to allocate the cache-ways to that core), refer to:
 https://github.com/intel/rmd-operator#examples

 ## Example setup for running the benchmarks